MJRobillard/LithiumValley/README.md

-# Potential Data Sources
+# Potential Data Sources for the lithium valley (LV) Minimum Viable Product (MVP) Dashboard
-Given a map visual is easily understood, we can do map layers with the following major categories: Lithium, Water, and Infrastructure.
-Below is an initial search for data sets that needs to be processed.

-Summaries of the datasets are in Overview.psv
+**Summaries of the datasets are in index.csv**

-Idea: Include an expected return based on selectable, reasonable assumptions.
-Somehow Also tie in community effects.

 Repository link: https://github.com/MJRobillard/LithiumValley

+## Update
+8/7 - GeoFlight and CalGem_geothermal in the tableu, will not upload the original geoflight data because its big but the link is in the index.csv